Operating Model

 Organizational Application

-The system is often introduced at the individual or team level first.
+The model is introduced at the individual level first.

-The system is often introduced at the individual or team level first.
+The system is introduced at the individual level first.

-People experience how the structure works firsthand, and many continue applying it in their own work.
+People experience how the structure works firsthand, applying it in their own work.

 At the same time, a gap becomes visible.

-Using it inside an organization that doesn't operate by the same rules works — but only as far as one person's reach goes.
+Using it inside a team or an organization that doesn't operate by the same rules only works as far as one person's reach goes.

 Requests continue to enter without constraint.

-Commitments from other teams are not governed by the same limits.
+Commitments from others are not governed by the same limits.

-Execution still depends on negotiation and escalation rather than shared structure.
+Execution still depends on negotiation and escalation rather than common operating rules.

 Requests continue to enter without constraint.

-Commitments from other teams are not governed by the same limits.
+Commitments from others are not governed by the same limits.

-Execution still depends on negotiation and escalation rather than shared structure.
+Execution still depends on negotiation and escalation rather than common operating rules.

-It holds far more reliably when put in place at the organizational level, where decisions about work and priorities are made.
+At the broader organizational level, the same structure can be installed where decisions about work and priorities are made.

 OTC International